-3.6.2.1.1 Endangered Species Act-Listed Species in the Temporary Maritime Activities Area
+3.6.2.1.1 Endangered Species Act-Listed Species in the Gulf of Alaska Study Area

-Many ESA-listed fish species (including various salmonids and green sturgeon) from the U.S. West Coast may occur within the TMAA.
+Many ESA-listed fish species (including various salmonids and green sturgeon) from the U.S. West Coast may occur within the GOA Study Area.
 Following a review of Federal Register (FR) publications (National Marine Fisheries Service, 2020b) since the 2016 GOA Final SEIS/OEIS, the most current federal status of threatened, endangered, and candidate fish species is presented in Table 3.6-1.
-Abundance data and trends for all Pacific salmonid Evolutionarily Significant Units (ESUs)/DPSs are incorporated by reference in National Marine Fisheries Service (2016b).
+Abundance data and trends for all Pacific salmonid Evolutionarily Significant Units (ESUs)/DPSs are incorporated by reference in NMFS (2016a).
 Candidate species are any species that are undergoing a status review that NMFS has announced through an FR notice (71 FR 61022).
 Candidate species do not carry any procedural or substantive protections under the ESA (71 FR 61022).
-Table 3.6-1 indicates ESA-listed salmonid species that originate from rivers in Washington, Oregon, and California that have been confirmed to be, or may be, present in the TMAA during certain periods of their life cycle.
-Salmon and steelhead that originate from Alaskan rivers may be present in the TMAA, but since they are not listed under the ESA, they are not included in the table.
+Table 3.6-1 indicates ESA-listed salmonid species that originate from rivers in Washington, Oregon, and California that have been confirmed to be, or may be, present in the GOA Study Area during certain periods of their life cycle.
+Salmon and steelhead that originate from Alaskan rivers may be present in the GOA Study Area, but since they are not listed under the ESA, they are not included in the table.

 In addition, green sturgeon have occasionally been documented in Alaskan waters as far north as Unalaska Island, and two fish from the ESA-listed southern DPS have been identified at Graves Harbor in Southeast Alaska (Environmental Protection Information Center et al., 2001) (74 FR 52300).
-Although a few green sturgeon have been documented in the Gulf of Alaska, they were not identified to a DPS so it is unclear whether they were part of the ESA-listed Southern DPS.
-However, based on their migration patterns, it is possible that ESA-listed green sturgeon could be present within the on-shelf portion of the TMAA.
+Although a few green sturgeon have been documented in the GOA, they were not identified to a DPS so it is unclear whether they were part of the ESA-listed Southern DPS.
+Based on their migration patterns, it is possible that ESA-listed green sturgeon could be present within the on-shelf portion of the GOA Study Area.
 However, as described in Section 3.6.2.8.2 (Distribution), they are not expected to be found within the offshore portion.

 On October 4, 2019, NMFS announced that they plan to initiate five-year reviews of 28 Pacific salmonid species listed under the ESA (84 FR 53117).
 The purpose of these reviews is to ensure the accuracy of their listing classifications.
-The five-year reviews will be based on the best scientific and commercial data available at the time of the reviews; NMFS accepted comments until March 27, 2020.
+The five-year reviews will be based on the best scientific and commercial data available at the time of the reviews; NMFS accepted comments until May 20, 2020.
 Based on the results of these five-year reviews, NMFS will make the requisite determinations under the ESA.